edgelesssys/contrast/docs/docs/examples/vault.md

 :::

-The Vault's TCP listener is configured to accept connections only from trusted certificates issued under the root mesh CA, effectively restricting communication to attested Contrast deployments.
+The Vault's TCP listener is configured to accept connections only from mesh certificates issued under the current state of the service mesh CA, effectively restricting communication to attested Contrast deployments.
 The Coordinator’s transit secrets engine API authorizes requests based on the `workloadSecretID`, which is embedded in a certificate extension and must match the target endpoint.